 - Invest wisely.
 Be sure to diversify your investments to help reduce risk.

 - Save with tax-advantaged plans.
 Taxes are most likely only going up in the future.
-So save with retirement plans that reduce the tax bill in your future retirements, like a Roth IRA, non-qualified deferred annuity, or life insurance policy.
+So save with retirement plans that reduce the tax bill in future retirements, like a Roth IRA, non-qualified deferred annuity, or life insurance policy.

 - Take the guesswork out of your retirement.
 Annuities are the only retirement plan that can tell you exactly how much you need to save today to reach tomorrow’s retirement income goals.